-Teens and all-terrain vehicles is a dangerous comboJuly 16th, 2014 in Health /
+Teens and all-terrain vehicles is a dangerous comboJuly 16, 2014 in Medicine & Health / Health

 (HealthDay)—Adult all-terrain vehicle (ATV) use is common in children younger than 16 in rural areas, and is linked with heightened risk of injury and death, according to a study published in the July/August issue of the Annals of Internal Medicine.